 Throughout the 2016 season, Smith worked closely with the defensive line, aiding third-year All Pro Mack to his second consecutive Pro Bowl and first Defensive Player or the Year honor.
 Mack's eight-game sack streak during the regular season tied an NFL record, and he came away with a sack-fumble in three consecutive games during that stretch.
 Mack's elite season earned him numerous individual accolades, including his second Pro Bowl nod, two AFC Defensive Player of the Week honors and the AFC Defensive Player of the Month in November.
 His campaign was capped with the Pro Football Writers of America Defensive Player of the Year Award and his second First Team All-Pro selection in addition to the Associated Press DPOY honor.

-Irvin saw success in his first season with the Silver and Black, starting all 16 games for the first time in his career and tied a franchise record with a career-high six forced fumbles.
+Irvin saw success in his first season with the Raiders, tying a franchise record with a career-high six forced fumbles.
 Mack and Irvin became one of the most dominant duos across the league, combining for 18 sacks and 11 forced fumbles.
-The defensive line also got significant contributions from DL Denico Autry (37 tackles and two fumble recoveries), DT Stacy McGee (2.5 sacks and two forced fumbles) and DT Dan Williams.

-As the Raiders defensive assistant, Smith worked extensively with the linebackers.
-In 2014, Smith helped tutor Mack as a rookie, who finished third in the voting for the Associated Press Defensive Rookie of the Year.
-He was also named to the Pro Football Writers of America’s All-Rookie Team.
+Smith worked extensively with the linebackers in 2014.
+He helped tutor Mack as a rookie, who finished third in the voting for the Associated Press Defensive Rookie of the Year.
+He was also named to the Pro Football Writers of America's All-Rookie Team.
 Mack was also the only rookie named to the 2014 USA Football All-Fundamentals Team, which honors 26 NFL players who exhibit exemplary football techniques for young players to emulate.
-In addition, LB Sio Moore notched a career-high 112 tackles.

 In 2013, Smith helped a unit that included three new starters in veteran LBs Nick Roach and Kevin Burnett and rookie Moore.
 Roach played every snap at middle linebacker and posted career highs in tackles (152) and sacks (5.5), while Moore was named to the PFWA All-Rookie Team after recording 4.5 sacks in his first season.